pasciaks/codeup-web-exercises/WEATHER_MAP.md

-# Weather Map Project - Sheldon Pasciak
+# Weather Map Project - Sheldon Pasciak, CodeUp - December 2023

 I developed this project using the following technologies: